mmuller88/mmblog/content/alps-cdk-eng/index.md

 });
 ```

-In addition, the library should work in JavaScript, TypeScript, Python, Java and .NET and be available via public registries.
-More about this will be published in a separate blog post.
+In addition, the library should work in JavaScript, TypeScript, Python, Java and .NET and be available through public registries.
+More about this will come in a separate blog post.
 Until then stay tuned!

 To the wonderful readers of this article I'm saying that feedback of any kind is welcome.
 In the future I will try to include a discussion and comment feature here.
 In the meantime, please feel free to send me feedback via my social media accounts such as [Twitter](https://twitter.com/MartinMueller_) or [FaceBook](https://www.facebook.com/martin.muller.10485).
 Thank you very much :).